-Interactive physics sims.
-AI tools.
-Production apps.
-Weird little explorables that don't belong on a resume.
+A midnight lab for one human and a cluster of AI agents — physics sims, discovery engines, and odd little tools that actually make it out the door.
 Microsoft is one side of the work — enterprise Copilot, at scale.
 This is the other side.
 Both real.

 Everything below is built with Claude as the pair.
 How that works, in the writing.